K12Dynamics/D3/docs/technical/olap-concepts.md

 The attributes of an OLAP dimension are represented in one or more hierarchies of classifications.
 Each tier in the hierarchy is known as a dimension hierarchy level, or simply a dimension level.
 It is most common for hierarchies to have only one level, but multiple level hierarchies are also used when a logical sub-classification of attributes is available within the dimension.

 Attributes can exist in dimensions that are not associated with any hierarchies.
-These cannot be used for grouping or filtering results, but they can be included in the returned information for providing additional context.
+These cannot be used for grouping or filtering results, but they can be included in the returned information for providing additional context, as well as for text-based searches.
 A good example of this is the student dimension, which includes the first name and last name of the student.
-We can't write OLAP queries on this information but we can include them in the results to display to the user (note: D3 does also include a more traditional text search capability that can be used for finding students by their name).

 ## A Closer Look